-Within the framework of this application, AMA checks the data and documents provided by the company.
+Within the framework of this application, the certification body checks the data and documents provided by the company.
 On the basis of a subsequent on-site inspection, these and other requirements the company must meet are checked and subsequently evaluated or updated once a year.